xibau/discord-bot/README.md

 The bot need to have a rank higher than the user you wish to rename

-Also able to post who deleted an emoji by posting the user and the emoji name
+WIP : emoji stats to post what are the most used stickers on the server, and delete the ones that are never used.
+Post when someone delete a sticker, with the username and the sticker's ID